farbverlauf0/DataInfluence/README.md

 After that, you can find the result metrics in `metrics` folder.
+Also you will get graphics for losses inside `graphics` folder if you use `--sampler-type all` mode.

 ## Creating custom objects
 In order to create your own sampler: